parzival-p1/holbertonschool-low_level_programming/static_libraries/README.md

 If you haven’t coded all of the above functions create empty ones with the right prototype.
 Don’t forget to push your `main.h` file to your repository.
 It should at least contain all the prototypes of the above functions.

+1. Without libraries what have we?
+We have no past and no future
+	- Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.

 ### Recommended links 🔗

 - [Static libraries (Complete 100%)](https://www.youtube.com/watch?v=tgBjyhq0SAs)

 - [Static Libraries: How to Create & Use them in C programming](https://www.youtube.com/watch?v=icbR8V5eOQc)